Lawn Care

 Water when needed, but plants will not drink as much during Winter months.
 Remember you can add more water, but hard to take out!

-Fertilize plants indoors organically with ½ strength Hasta Gro.
+Fertilize houseplants organically with ½ strength Hasta Gro.

 Fertilize